wilkerwma/admission-test/README.md

 ## System Pages

- The test is composed of only 5 pages.
+ The application is composed of only 5 pages.

   1. Registration Page
   1. Login Page